 Windows 2000 and XP keep a list in the registry of partitions and assigned

 However, the signature may need to change when

 Windows 2000/XP may become confused because drive letters in the registry

 table may be linked to the signatures of other partitions.

 To avoid potential problems it is wise to clear

-the registry table and let 2000/XP rebuild it the next time it boots.
+and let 2000/XP rebuild it the next time it boots.

 You may also temporarily move 2000/XP's paging file to a partition you are